 If you're looking to experience the anti-inflammatory properties of CBD first-hand, we've broken down some of the most popular CBD products and how they work below.

-CBD Gummies: A CBD gummy is a great way to get your ideal serving of CBD in one delicious bite.
+CBD Gummies: CBD gummies are a type of oral CBD that can also help control inflammation and are a great way to get your ideal serving of CBD in one delicious bite.
 The best CBD gummies are made with full-spectrum CBD to help encourage the entourage effect, which may improve anti-inflammatory effects.
 To use them, you'll eat your ideal serving of CBD twice daily.
-Edible CBD takes up to an hour to begin affecting you and lasts up to 12 hours.
+CBD edibles take up to an hour to begin affecting you and can last up to 12 hours.

 CBD Capsules: Like CBD edibles and gummies, full-spectrum CBD oil capsules are meant to be taken twice a day.
 They take 1-2 hours to take effect but may affect you for up to 12 hours.
 Each one is filled with full-spectrum CBD and carrier ingredients that may boost the anti-inflammatory effects of CBD in one convenient pill.